danstern01/projects/README.md

 projects
 ========
-This repo will contain various projects of mine, including supercollider, webaudio and svg visualization.
+This repo will contain various projects of mine, including supercollider, webaudio and svg visualization scripts.